 "The strong communication, friendliness and openness to change that we’ve seen in Scotland, combined with capability and high professionalism, will give us the competitive advantage we’re looking for.

 “Based on what we’ve seen so far, the support in the business environment is comparable to Silicon Valley, which is a place we thought was unparalleled in that respect.
 We’ve found the support in Scotland to be significant, in every area that we looked at, in terms of space, financial instruments, connectivity, universities and more".

-Headquartered in San Francisco, the company also has offices in Spain, Romania, Austria.
-This international presence really indicates its ambition to find and secure the world’s best talent in data technology.
+Headquartered in San Francisco, the company also has offices in Spain, Romania and Austria.
+This international presence really indicates the ambition to find and secure the world’s best talent in data technology.

 Silvian points out that they weren’t totally sure what to expect when they got here and arrived open-minded – but with limited knowledge about Scotland.
 However, once they got here, they were really impressed with the quality of the universities and the workforce.
 Such was the impact, that some of the company’s global workforce have given indications that they would like to relocate to Scotland.

 The people in Scotland were one of the most influential factors for Transiris when it came to choosing locations to invest in.
 They were particularly impressed with the people being so warm, welcoming and tolerant, which is important for any global workforce.